kos2290/laravel-queue-api/README.md

 ## Usage (api endpoints)

-1. Add a new item to the queue (an "x" parameter is required): `POST http://localhost:8080/api/enqueue`
+- Add a new item to the queue (an "x" parameter is required): `POST http://localhost:8080/api/enqueue`
+- Deletes and returns the first element from the queue (if found) `DELETE http://localhost:8080/api/dequeue`